Designing for Trust in Deep Research Agents

 The Problem

-The "Black Box" of Autonomy Erodes User Trust
+Yet… its "Black Box" of Autonomy Erodes User Trust

 User Journey & Friction Points